taih304/Linux-Shell/Physical layer/File system/inode.md

+## Fundamental concepts

+inode (index node) is a data structure in a Unix-style file system that describes a file-system object such as a file or a directory.
+Each inode stores the attributes and disk block locations of the object's data.

+## Commands

 ``ln``: make links between files

 ``ln source_file.txt target_file.txt``: ``target_file.txt`` now is the hard link of ``source_file.txt``, i.e a copied of ``source_file.txt``, has the same inode with ``source_file.txt``.
 Removing ``source_file.txt`` gives no effect to ``target_file.txt``